Investment Trust FAQs

-The net asset value (NAV) is the value per share of all the assets owned by the investment trust, usually expressed as a 'per share' figure.
+The net asset value (NAV) is the value of all the assets owned by the investment trust, usually stated as a 'per share' figure.
 If the holdings of an investment trust, less any debt, are worth £1 million and there are two million shares in issue, the NAV per share is 50p.

 - What are premiums and discounts?

 The share price of an investment trust can differ from the net asset value (NAV).
 If the current share price is above the NAV, the investment trust is said to be trading at a premium, i.e. it costs more to buy the shares than the underlying investments are worth.
 When the share price is below the NAV, this is known as trading at a discount.

 - Why do investment trusts trade at a premium or discount to net asset value?

 An investment trust’s share price is determined by supply and demand.
 In theory, if more people are willing to buy than to sell at the current price, the price will rise.
 Similarly, the share price will fall if there are more investors selling than buying.